dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 ## Pascal focus on types

 Pascal is a compiled, statically-typed language, which requires, that you define the types of all variables, parameters and functions in your code.
-The compiler will raise an error when you're trying to pass incompatible types to a variable or parameter.
+The compiler will instantly raise an error when you're trying to pass incompatible types to a variable or parameter.
 The type-safety has one big advantage: it forces you to think about *how to structure your data*.

-The language offers you many predefined types, but you can also create your own types (which are `Enums`, `Sets`, `Arrays`, `Records` and `Classes`), sub-ranges of existing types or rename existing ones.
+The language offers you many predefined types, but you have a broad possibility to define your own types.
+For this task Pascal offers you *Enumerations*, *Sets*, *Arrays*, *Records* and *Classes*.
+It is even possible to create sub-ranges of existing types or to rename existing types.

 You even have to differ between subroutines that return values and thus have side-effects, *functions*, and subroutines that does not return something, *procedures*.
+Functions and procedure can also be passed to variables or other funtions thanks to the *procedural types*.

 It is also possible to overload operators for your types, so you can define the result of the operation when you - for example - add two objects.
-To pass functions or procedures as data to your code, Free Pascal gives you the possibility to define *procedural types*.

 ## Object Pascal has full support for OOP